 And if by chance you photograph your cookies?
 Try to keep them straight.
 Apparently I failed at that today.
 No one’s perfect.
 Lessons in keeping your sense of humor when baking, blogging, or in any part of life!
 Always sage advice.

 Now turn the plain bottom-side cookie over and smooth the filling on evenly, as thick as you like.
 There’s no right or wrong here.
+For a neater edge you could also pipe the sandwich filling from a decorating bag with a round tip.
 Then gently press the decorated cookie on top.

 That’s it!
 You’ve scored a baking goal.
 Eat a few yourself before they’re all gone.